Night Visions (TV series): Broadcast history

-It was later picked up by the Sci Fi Channel, which reran the series beginning June 14, 2002.
+It was picked up by the Sci Fi Channel, which reran the series beginning June 14, 2002.
 During September 2002, Sci Fi broadcast the final three remaining episodes that never aired on Fox.
 One of these, "Cargo/Switch", ran as part of the Night Visions series, while the two other episodes' segments ("Patterns", "The Maze", "Harmony" and "Voices") were edited into the Sci Fi Channel film Shadow Realm, minus the Rollins introductions and the Night Visions name.
 Reruns of the series also aired on cable channel Chiller.
 Internationally, the show was broadcast on the free-to-air Nine Network in Australia during the 2000s.
 In Australia, it also aired on the subscription channel Fox8, which was partly owned by Fox/News Corporation, and which had an arrangement to air shows from the American Fox Network.
 In Brazil, the show also aired on both free-to-air and subscription channels, being shown on the free SBT and the subscription Warner Channel, which focused on programs produced by Warner Brothers.
-The show aired in Brazil with subtitles, rather than having a Portugese dub.
+The show aired in Brazil with subtitles, rather than having a Portuguese dub.
 In addition, the show has also aired in countries such as Italy, the Philippines, Malaysia and South Africa.

 Warner Bros. have never released the show to DVD, and up until 2024, had also never officially released it to streaming.
 In 2024, the series was made available on the free streaming site Plex.
-In October 2025, the show was added to the free streaming site Tubi, which is owned by Fox Corporation. who also own the show's original broadcaster the Fox Network.
+In October 2025, the show was added to the free streaming site Tubi, which is owned by Fox Corporation, who also own the show's original broadcaster the Fox Network.
 When the show was added to streaming sites, the episodes were given new higher resolution prints.
 Previously, the only prints of the show that unofficially existed online were television recordings from the Fox Network, Chiller and the Brazilian Warner Channel.